stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

   - tutorial
 mathjax: true
 description: >-
   Don't be afraid of artificial neural networks - it is easy to start!
-Here's overview and links to didactic materials.
+An overview deep learning with links to didactic materials.
 image: /imgs/2017-04-17-learning-deep-learning/deep_learning_meme_keras.png
 ---